EoghanOGallchoir/ARC/README.md

 the way I wanted them to join.
 It was a very useful function for doing what I needed it to.
 The third function is similar to the first where there is basic python used to complete the task at hand.
 Loops are heavily featured here, a commonality with the other two functions to go through the every square in the grid.

-One differance that the third function has in comparison with the first two is that it uses other functions to solve its problem.
+One difference that the third function has in comparison with the first two is that it uses other functions to solve its problem.
 These functions `paint_to()` and `paint_fro` were implemented to try and make the code look a little more elegant, on top of it making sense at the time.
 They take multiple arguments and again use nested (upon nested) loops to execute what I want them to do.